peterleinchen/harbour-defender-copy/README.md

 # harbour-defender
 Defender is a privacy guard for SailfishOS

+I do hope nodevel will find the time and may take over again?
+For now I fixed the boot problems on encrypted devices and took care about nemo/defaultuser.

-Development temporarily suspended for lack of time - will continue once this changes.
+nodevel: Development temporarily suspended for lack of time - will continue once this changes.